-Experiments
+6 Experiments

 Answer the following questions and put them in a file called experiments (pick some reasonable file type).
-Put your name(s) at the top of the file and explicitly label each answer with the question number.
+Explicitly label each answer with the question number.

-1. Calculate the performance of the perceptron classifier on the 10-fold cross validation of the data (i.e. you should have 10 numbers) with the AveragePerceptronClassifier on the old binary data, i.e. "titanic-train.csv".
-Use a reasonable number of iterations based on your experience from last assignment or from a small experiment.

-Also include the average of the 10 folds.
+- 1. Calculate the performance of the perceptron classifier on the 10-fold cross validation of the data (i.e. you should have 10 numbers) with the AveragePerceptronClassifier on the old binary data, i.e. "titanic-train.perc.csv". - Also include the average of the 10 folds. - 2.
+Calculate the accuracy on the 10 folds on the new non-binary data, i.e. "titanic-train.real.csv".
+You should notice a pretty big difference here.
+Why do you think there is such a big difference (you don't have to write your answer)?